shreya-dev-ph/Brownian-Motion-Simulation-Tool/README.md

 # Brownian-Motion-Simulation-Tool
-# Brownian Motion Simulation

 A Python package for simulating and plotting Brownian motion in 2D and 3D.
+It is based on random walk using Gaussian noise, and visualizes particle trajectories over time.
 The package can simulate multiple trials of random Brownian motion for a user-given number of steps and step length.
 It also provides plotting functions for visualizing the simulated paths.

 ## Features